Learn skills to keep you safe in the mountains

-- high a level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)
+- have a high level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)

 - have extensive hiking, tramping or trekking experience

 - be able to walk/scramble over steep, rugged, untracked and exposed terrain

 - be sure-footed, well-coordinated and have good balance